 ARTHUR M. PANISA

-Executive Assistant for Business Development Affairs - Mindanao
+Executive DIrector for Business Development Affairs - Mindanao

 Executive Assistant for Business Affairs - Office of the Chairman